 Typically, when a prospect takes our call, they’ll have their guard up at mid-level.
 This is especially true when they detect that we’re a salesperson.
 The prospect’s level of guardedness is either increased or decreased by everything we say and do.

 By disqualifying the prospect, we get them to decrease their guard.
 An example of this would be to question how well they may or may not fit with what you are offering.
 This is very powerful due to it makes the prospect think that you’re going to ensure it makes sense to move forward before trying to sell.

 4. Qualify the Prospect

 While making cold calls, it can be productive to attempt to qualify the prospect.
-An example would be asking a couple of questions which ensures it is sensible not only for them to speak with you, but that it makes sense for you to spend your valuable time selling to them.
+An example would be asking a couple of questions that ensure it is sensible not only for them to speak with you but that it makes sense for you to spend your valuable time selling to them.